Eslamali91/Wlocated/README.md

 <br>

-# Requirements:
+# ⚙️ Requirements:

 - Any linux system or termux.

->I recommended to use this free server to test this tool,Check this server form <a href="https://www.github.com/mrx7014/SSH-KaliLinux">SSH Kali Linux</a>
+> We recommended to use this free server to test this tool,Check this server form <a href="https://www.github.com/mrx7014/SSH-KaliLinux">SSH Kali Linux</a>
 >